|Short Biography Of Dr. APJ Abdul Kalam|

 Life Introduction Of APJ Abdul Kalam:

-His hopes of becoming a combat pilot were dashed when he missed a chance with the Indian Air Force.
+However, his hopes of becoming a combat pilot were dashed when he missed a chance with the Indian Air Force.
 He then joined the Defense Research and Development Organization (DRDO) in 1958 as a senior scientific assistant.

-After joining the newly formed Indian Space Research Organization (ISRO) in 1969, he was named the project director of the 1st satellite SLV-III.
+Subsequently, he joined the newly formed Indian Space Research Organization (ISRO) in 1969, he was named the project director of the 1st satellite SLV-III.
 Launched a vehicle designed and built on Indian soil.

-He thus became called the ‘Missile Man of India’ for his work on the technological development of ballistic missiles and launch vehicle technology.
+Meanwhile, he became called the ‘Missile Man of India’ for his work on the technological development of ballistic missiles and launch vehicle technology.

-Kalam played a vital organizational, technical and political role in India’s 2nd Pokhran nuclear test in 1998, the primary since the first nuclear test by India in 1974.
+Moreover, Kalam played a vital organizational, technical and political role in India’s 2nd Pokhran nuclear test in 1998, the primary since the first nuclear test by India in 1974.

 APJ Abdul Kalam As A President Of India (from 2002 to 2007):

-After the Samajwadi Party announced its support for Kalam, KR Narayanan didn’t leave this post and seek a second term.
+However, after the Samajwadi Party announced its support for Kalam, KR Narayanan didn’t leave this post and seek a second term.

 On June 18, Kalam together with Atal Bihari Vajpayee and his senior cabinet colleagues filed their nomination papers in the Parliament of India.